 Osteoarthritis can follow injury to a joint.
 For example, years after a soccer injury to a knee, you might get osteoarthritis in the knee.
 Once you’ve had a severe joint injury, it’s important to be careful about what kind of activities you do.

-“You should be active because, ironically, being active can help prevent disease,” Felson says.
+“You should be active because, ironically, being active can help prevent disease,” says Dr. David Felson of Boston University.
 “But try not to be active in ways that can make your joint vulnerable to injury again.”

 For the most part, researchers don’t know a lot about how and why osteoarthritis occurs.
 Women tend to get it more often than men.
 You tend to get it as you get older.